ABS-CBN News and Current Affairs: iPatrol Mo!

 ABS-CBN News launched its own citizen journalism campaign during its coverage of the 2007 Philippine General Elections.
 Initially entitled Boto Mo, iPatrol Mo!
 (Tagalog for Your Vote, You Patrol), it reflects upon the station's flagship newscast, TV Patrol.
 The campaign is now called Bayan Mo, iPatrol Mo!
 (Your Town, You Patrol) and is often abbreviated as BMPM.

 An extension of the campaign BMPM: Ako ang Simula (I Am the Beginning) was launched on May 11, 2009 - and was its banner for the network's coverage of the 2010 Presidential Elections.
 A re-launch of the campaign was carried out in June 2009 by the network as part of its commemoration of Philippine Independence Day.

 For 2013, the campaign evolves to BMPM: Tayo Na!
 (Tagalog for Let's Go!) as its citizen journalism arm for the network's coverage of the 2013 Elections.
 This campaign was kicked off on June 12, 2012.

 What once started out as an arm that is mainly dependent on using SMS and MMS technologies, BMPM has provided more venues for "Bayan Patrollers" - people who submit reports to BMPM - through its digital and social media presence.
 BMPM also comes as a feature in two mobile apps - ABS-CBNnews.com's and COMELEC's - which are present in iOS, Android, and Windows.

-The network's two main competitors - GMA (GMA Integrated News) and TV5 (News5) - also have their own citizen journalism campaigns named YouScoop+ (formerly YouScoop and #BalitaKo) and Mobile Journo, respectively.
+The network's two main competitors - GMA (GMA News) and TV5 (News5) - also have their own citizen journalism campaigns named YouScoop+ (formerly YouScoop and #BalitaKo) and Mobile Journo, respectively.